CarlyLiu/coding3finalproject/README.md

 For good results label at least 300 images, so imanually label of cat eye 300+ images in trainning side and 40 images in test side.

+after that, i need to convert the VoTT csv format to the YOLOv3 format.